gliff-ai/support/curate.md

 - Flexible image previews
 - Custom labelling including search
 - Full metadata sort
+- Trusted service hosting via API

 ## Size and Select

 The thumbnail size selector panel allows the user to easily alter the image previews to suit requirements.
 Click the **Large Thumbnails**, **Medium Thumbnails** or **Small Thumbnails** button to switch between views.

 Clicking on a image preview will highlight the selected image and display the metadata for that image.
 Selecting multiple images using standard **Shift + Click** or **CTRL + Click** functions and then clicking the **Select Multiple Images** button will reveal a new panel summarising image numbers and the **Delete Images** button.

+Double-clicking on any image will take you through to the **Annotate** app for image markup.

 ## Sort